Webinar Recap: Crosslinking in Softgel Capsules

 Yanitsa Miteva: Formulation Development Strategies

-Our very own Yanitsa Miteva focused on formulation aspects, highlighting that cross-linking is challenging because:
+Next up was our very own Yanitsa Miteva.
+She covered everything to do with formulation aspects, highlighting that cross-linking is challenging because of the following:

 Need expert guidance on softgel formulation?
 Our new online course covers that and more!